pravega/pravega/documentation/src/docs/controller-service.md

 ## Segment Container to Host Mapping

-Controller is also responsible for assignment of segment containers to Segment Store nodes.
+Controller is also responsible for assignment of Segment Containers to Segment Store nodes.
 The responsibility of maintaining this mapping befalls a single Controller instance that is chosen via a leader election using Zookeeper.
-This leader Controller monitors lifecycle of Segment Store nodes as they are added to/removed from the cluster and performs redistribution of segment containers across available segment store nodes.
+This leader Controller monitors lifecycle of Segment Store nodes as they are added to/removed from the cluster and performs redistribution of Segment Containers across available Segment Store nodes.
 This distribution mapping is stored in a dedicated znode.
 Each Segment Store periodically polls this znode to look for changes and if changes are found, it shuts down and relinquishes containers it no longer owns and attempts to acquire ownership of containers that are assigned to it.

-The details about implementation, especially with respect to how the metadata is stored and managed is already discussed [here](#controller-cluster-listener).
+The details about implementation, especially with respect to how the metadata is stored and managed is already discussed in the section [Cluster Listener](#controller-cluster-listener).

 # Resources